Sank-Infinity/Machine-learning-model-for-predicting-the-quality-of-white-wines-on-a-given-scale-chemicals/README.md

 # Machine-learning-model-for-predicting-the-quality-of-white-wines-on-a-given-scale-chemicals

+- This problem statement has taken from 10 Standard Datasets for Practicing Applied Machine Learning.
 - Main agenda of this machine learning model is to predict what should be the ideal proportion of different ingredients to make better quality of white wine.
 - On the basis of proportion of various ingredients we have to predict quality of wine in range of 0 to 10 with the help of given dataset.
 - In the given dataset we have near about 5000 observations which are more than enough for train the model.